 It is very important and your responsibility to review your Leave and Earnings Statement (LES) each payday to ensure that proper deductions are being withheld.
 You can access your LES at any time in myPay.
 Should you discover a benefits withholding problem, notify your Benefits Contactimmediately.

-You may reduce or cancel your FEGLI coverage at any time by completing the Life Insurance Election Form, SF 2817, and submitting it to the Retirement & Employee Benefits Unit (REBU) in Bldg 31/Rm 1B37.
-The REBU Office at NIEHS is located in Keystone/Rm 1105.
-If you want to reduce life insurance, sign only for your coverage you want to KEEP.
+You may reduce or cancel your FEGLI coverage at any time by completing the Life Insurance Election Form, SF 2817, and submitting it to the Retirement and Employee Benefits Branch (REBB) in Bldg 31/Rm 1B37.
+The REBB office at NIEHS is located in Keystone/Rm 1105.
+If you want to reduce life insurance, sign only for the coverage you want to keep.

 Temporary Continuation of Coverage (TCC) is available to: 1) employees who lose their FEHB Program coverage because they leave their Federal jobs; 2) children who lose their FEHB Program family member status because they reach age 26; and 3) former spouses who lose their FEHB Program family member status because of divorce or annulment.

 The Spouse Equity provisions of law allows the former spouse of a Federal employee or annuitant to enroll in The Federal Employees Health Benefits (FEHB) Program if he or she: 1) was covered under FEHB as a family member at some time during the 18 months before the marriage ended; 2) has not remarried before reaching age 55; and 3) has a qualifying court order (a court order that awards the former spouse a portion of the employee's or retiree's annuity benefit or a survivor benefit based on the employee's o